 - You may also approach a rape crisis center or sexual assault center for assistance.

-- You also need to report to the police, so that a criminal investigation will be conducted.
+If you require a criminal investigation to be conducted, you must report to the police that you have been sexually assaulted.
 If you do not speak English, you can call 911 and stay on the line, there are Chinese operators to serve you.